Fort Cooper State Park

 With over 700 acres of nature at its best, Fort Cooper State Park offers a spot for relaxing, hiking, studying nature and learning about Florida's rich history.

-Lake Holathlikaha is popular for fishing and boating; although private boats are prohibited, canoes are available for rent when water levels and conditions permit.
+Lake Holathlikaha is popular for fishing and boating; although private boats are prohibited, canoes and kayaks are available for rent when water levels and conditions permit.

 As part of the Great Florida Birding Trail, the park offers nearly five miles of self-guided trails with excellent bird and wildlife viewing.
 The park´s diverse natural areas provide a refuge for many plants and animals, including threatened and endangered species.
 A paved pathway connects the park to the multi-use paved Withlacoochee State Trail.
 Park visitors can enjoy the picnic facilities and playground under a hardwood hammock near the lake.